zbyju/obsidian/1. Fleeting notes/Statnice/AM2/NI-WI-19.md

 BDD = $BANDWIDTH \times RTT$ = how much data can be transferred over one RTT.
 If the first file is larger than BDD then it doesnt make sense to use server push.

+## Header Compression
+HTTP requests and responses contain set of headers.
+HTTP/1.x sends them in plain text.
+HTTP/2 uses HPACK format:
+- header fields are incoded via a static HUffman code - reduces size
+- client and server have an indexed list of previously seen header fields in tables